Characters from "The Works"

 Gizmo |

-This is an orange bot with a squat body and tube-like arms ending in humanoid hands.
+This is an orange bot with a squat car-shaped body and tube arms ending in humanoid hands.
 He has glassy eyes set within cones at the end of little stems, and he rolls around on treads.
 In the script, he has a nervous personality and speaks in a high-pitched voice.
 He's a sort of assistant to The Works, described as a "stooge". |

 He appears briefly in the trailer, and in another short by the NYIT CGL, "3DV".
-In production materials for The Works, his name is revealed to be Gizmo, confirming that this is the design of The Works' assistant as seen in the script. |
+Production sketches confirm that this design is indeed The Works's assistant. |

 |